GossipBots/chatgpt-action-projects/README.md

     --role "${ROLE_ARN}"
 ```

-Invoke the function to verify it works.
-Its input `queryStringParameters` will be populated by the AWS API gateway.
+Invoke the function to confirm its functionality.
+The input `queryStringParameters` will be automatically populated by the AWS API Gateway in the next step.

 ```bash
 aws lambda invoke \